-***To subscribe to our blog, whose focus will be on the Greek warriors who fought during the Greco-Persian (Thermopylae, Artemisium, Marathon, etc.) and Peloponnesian Wars, please click here.*** By subscribing, you will automatically qualify for contests which include titles on the ancient Greek military.
+***To subscribe to our blog, whose focus will be on the Greek warriors who fought during the Greco-Persian (Marathon, Thermopylae, Artemisium, etc.) and Peloponnesian Wars, please click here.*** By subscribing, you will automatically qualify for contests which include titles on ancient Greek warfare.
 Please be assured when confirming your e-mail address, that there is absolutely, positively, NO SPAM!

 (Text and images on ancient history's greatest

 last stand are accessible via the link below)

 The Battle of Thermopylae is an integral part of the curriculum of many high schools, colleges and universities around the world.
 In addition, the battle is taught in military academies as an example of how a small well-trained group of resolute warriors can defend their position against a numerically superior force.
 Therefore, when Warner Bros.'
 300premiered in 2007, it raised awareness of the heroic story of King Leonidas and the 300 Spartans to unprecedented heights.
 However, the movie which was adapted from the eponymously named Frank Miller comic book series was criticized by scholars and many in the academic community due to its revisionism.
 Even more disconcerting was that its R-rated content became much more readily accessible to the under-17 audience due to the release on DVD and its continued airing on cable TV.
 This undoubtedly had an impact on impressionable young students who couldn't ascertain the differences between 300's factual and the fictional elements, of which there were many.

 It may seem presumptive, however, based on the emergence of the trailers from Warner Bros., it appears that 300: Rise of an Empire which debuts on March 7th, 2014 will follow the same linear approach with its mixture of fact and fantasy, as its predecessor...>>>MORE

 Lecturer of ancient Greek warfare: John Trikeriotis